VPAC/superlinux/supercomputingwithlinux.md

 ## 2.8 Deletions

-Sometimes you'll want to remove files and directories from your account.
-Be very careful and very selective with this because when you're operating on the command line there's no "trashcan" to easily undelete files.
-Somewhere, delete really means what it says, and that somewhere is here. *Technically* it is possible to recover files at this step; kick *everyone* off the the supercomputer system, have the administrators reboot into single-user mode and, painfully and slowly, scan the disks in a desparate attempt to find the data although there is no filename association.
-Given how utterly unlikely this is, the best solution is to backup files, backup often, and don't delete files unless you have to.
+Sometimes a user will want to remove files and directories from your account.
+One should be very careful and very selective with this because when when operating on the command line there's no "trashcan" to easily undelete files.
+Somewhere, "delete" really means "delete", and that somewhere is here. *Technically* it is possible to recover files at this step; kick *everyone* off the the supercomputer system, have the administrators reboot into single-user mode and, painfully and slowly, scan the disks in a desparate attempt to find the data although there is no filename association.
+Given how utterly unlikely this is, the best solution for a user is to backup files, backup often, and don't delete files unless they have to.
 Disk is relatively cheap, and certainly cheaper in a lot of cases that reconstructing data.

-On the supercomputer we'll carefully delete the file in the home directory and then change the directory to braf and delete the file there.
-We'll delete the file in that directory, change out of that directory and delete the directory.
+As an example, the following illustrates deletion of a the file in the home directory and then changing the directory to `braf` and deleting the file there.
+Then an example of deleting a directory is provided.

 ```
 cd ~